 Smart antennas for the digital future

 Soon the entire world will be connected to the Internet through satellites.
 Providing cars, airplanes and households with easy access to the online world, from any location, will require a new generation of smart antennas.
-With its liquid crystal technology, EMD Performance Materials is making an important contribution to the development of these antennas.
+With its liquid crystal technology, EMD Electronics is making an important contribution to the development of these antennas.

 If machines, vehicles and mobile telephones were unable to communicate with one another, smartphones and smart factories would not truly be “smart”, and our future would not include self-driving cars.
 Along with intelligent algorithms and powerful computers, connectivity is a crucial requirement for the digital transformation.

 Powerful and reliable network connections are essential for sending and receiving ever larger quantities of data.
 In recent years, smart antennas have become increasingly important in this context.
 Technology companies all over the world are working on using many small, low Earth orbit satellites to expand global Internet coverage.
 This will allow people even in remote areas to access the Internet.
 One of the best-known projects in this area is the Starlink system that Tesla founder Elon Musk is developing.